 The most important parts of your listing are your photos and your title.
 Many people won’t even get past your main photo.
 Instead of hiring a product writer on Fiverr I suggest you write your own descriptions, bullets, title, and keywords button the other hand taking your own pictures is a bad idea if you don’t have a professional camera, lightbox, and Photoshop skills.
 Photos could increase conversions by quite a lot, so hiring a professional for photos is one of the best investments for a successful product line.
 Additionally, you should research PPC, track your competitors (analyze their sales, keywords, and targets) and lastly, look at your pictures once again and ask yourself, could they be better.
 If they can, retake pictures.

 - Product launch – strategy

-Product has arrived at the Amazon warehouses.
+The product has arrived at the Amazon warehouses.
 Our listing is officially active and live, now what?
 Get reviews on the product any way you can and as soon as possible.
 This should be your main focus because reviews are KING but it is very difficult to get organic reviews.
 Last year Amazon banned incentivized reviews so you have to think out of the box here.
 Ask your friends, neighbors, family to find your product manually on Amazon and buy it at full price, hire someone (Fiverr, Upwork, a bartender from a local bar, your dentist…just find someone) to search for it and buy at full price.
 Are you noticing a pattern?
 Don’t send a link to your product – let them find it manually.
-Amazon will rank higher your product for that particular search terms.
+Amazon will rank higher your product for that particular search term.
 Let them buy at full price, so you won’t have any problems with Amazon and incentivized reviews.
 Additionally, along with the review, other potential customers will see it’s a verified purchase and you’ll have social proof.
 This is against Amazon TOS but trust me, without those initial sales and reviews your product will just sit and collect dust in Amazon warehouse.